Hot Sheet and Plate Rolling Fundamentals — Practical Training Seminar

 Who Should Attend

-Anyone who would like to expand his or her knowledge and understanding of hot strip mills, Steckel mills, plate mills and hot rolling.
-This includes electrical, mechanical, lubrication and metallurgical engineers; maintenance personnel; operators; and those responsible for quality assurance.
+Anyone who would like to expand their knowledge and understanding of hot strip mills, Steckel mills, plate mills and hot rolling.
+This includes electrical, mechanical, lubrication and metallurgical engineers; maintenance personnel; operators; management; commercial; and those responsible for quality assurance and safety.
 Equipment manufacturers and service suppliers would also benefit from this course.

 Bring Your Own Young Professional (BYOYP) Program